 I followed the program to a T and got noticeably bigger in a short amount of time (as a beginner you’ll gain muscle with any program), but soon found myself stagnating.

-Looking back, the book failed to stress the importance of getting stronger for natural athletes.
+Looking back, the book failed to stress the importance of progressive overload for natural athletes.
 I was training every other day, but didn’t know where I was going with it.
 I was aimlessly pumping iron, trying to follow the path outlined by the king himself, but a lack of measurable progress (didn’t track my workouts back then… single biggest fitness mistake) ultimately lead to my demise.

 Control Your Enthusiasm